Ouranosinc/Magpie/docs/permissions.rst

 Finding User Permissions
 ----------------------------

 One of the trickiest (and often confusing) situation when we want to figure out which :term:`Service` a :term:`User` has any :term:`Permission` on, is where to actually start looking?
-Effectively, if we have a vast amount of registered :term:`Service` each with a immense hierarchy of :term:`Resource`, doing an exhaustive search can be quite daunting, not to mention costly in terms of request lookup and resources.
+Effectively, if we have a vast amount of registered :term:`Service`, each with a immense hierarchy of :term:`Resource`, doing an exhaustive search can be quite daunting, not to mention costly in terms of request lookup and resources to go through.

 For this purpose, there is one query parameter named ``cascade`` that can be employed with request ``GET /users/{user_name}/services``.
 In normal condition (without the parameter), this request responds with every